biscuit-auth/biscuit/DESIGN.md

 If the owner ambient fact does not match the restriction in caveat2, the token check will fail.

-##### Constraints
+##### Expressions

-We can define queries or rules with constraints on some predicate values, and restrict usage based on ambient values:
+We can define queries or rules with expressions on some predicate values, and restrict usage based on ambient values:

 ```